wesleyxie/appium-webdriverio-typescript/README.md

 1. NodeJS installed globally in the system. https://nodejs.org/en/download/

 2. JAVA(jdk) installed in the system.

 3. Andriod(sdk) installed in the system.

 4. Set **JAVA_HOME** & **ANDROID_HOME** paths correctly in the system.

-5. Chrome browser installed.

-6. Text Editor/IDE (Optional) installed-->Sublime/Visual Studio Code/Brackets.

-**Tip:** Install `npm install -g appium-doctor` and run it from the command-line which checks if your java jdk and android sdk paths are set correctly or not.
+5. Installing Appium on a local machine.
+See [Installing Appium on a local machine](./docs/APPIUM.md)

+6. Setting up Android and iOS on a local machine.
+To setup your local machine to use an Android emulator and an iOS simulator see [Setting up Android and iOS on a local machine](./docs/ANDROID_IOS_SETUP.md)

 ## Installation